centifanto/centifanto.github.io/_posts/2023-03-11-My comprehensive note management systems research.md

 - No 24 hour/military time was a big issue for me personally

 #### [Notion](https://www.notion.so)
 Only online.
 Bloated and slow.
-Zero task management option without extensive, janky, manually built, sluggish database templates.
+Zero task management option without extensive, manually built, sluggish database templates.
 Database exports not usable outside Notion.
 No E2EE option.
 Android data manipulation/editing severely limited in functionality.
 No MFA/2FA/TOTP

 ## Obsidian competitors
-Emphasize local file control
+*Main emphasis being local file control*

 #### [Logseg](https://logseq.com/)
 The only true competitor to Obsidian, and if wasn't an outliner/bullet based, I would have given it more time.
-Used to not have a mobile app, which was a big deal for me as I write and edit notes on my phone constantly.
-I did test the mobile app but was not impressed, to say the least.
+When testing awhile back they did not have a mobile app, which was a big deal for me as I write and edit notes on my phone constantly.
+I did try it out but was not impressed, to say the least.
 YMMV

 #### [Joplin](https://joplinapp.org)
 - Ugly, beta feeling knockoff of Obsidian